There are six main types of risk Cleveland Fire Authority needs to manage:

-Our Corporate Risks, if not managed, may negatively impact our strategic direction.
+Our Strategic Risks, if not managed, may negatively impact our strategic direction.
 We regularly scan the horizon to identify and address these risks and capture in our Corporate Risk Register.

-Transport Risks – such as those associated with roads, rail, sea and air.
+Transport Environment – such as those associated with roads, rail, sea and air.

-Industrial High Hazard Risks – Cleveland has 12% of all national COMAH sites – the densest proportion in the country.
-It also has two power stations, a nuclear power station, with two nuclear reactors, and a gas power station.
+Industrial Environment – Cleveland has 9% of all national COMAH sites – the densest proportion in the country.

 Community Health and Wellbeing Risks such as bariatric and emergency medical response.